Viscous friction acting on a solid disk falling in confined fluid: lessons for the scaling analysis

 In this study, we explore a seemingly simpler case of drag friction acting on a solid disk in a Hele-Shaw cell of millimeter thickness, where similar lubricating films exist between the cell wall and disk surface.
 Our principal interest is in the case in which the thickness of the lubrication film is smaller than the disk thickness when the disk falling in the direction perpendicular to its axis.
 As far as we know, this case has not been explored in the literature, while it is closely related a study of transport of strongly confined disks under flow in microfluidic devices \cite{uspal2013engineering}.
-As a result, we identified a clear scaling regime, which can be interpreted based on physical arguments.
-We also discuss the limitation of this scaling regime.
+As a result, we identified an apparent scaling regime, in which the observed scaling exponent for collapsed data deviates from a predicted exponent.
+We reveal that the deviation is simply the result of competition of two scaling regimes.

-The present experiment is an extreme case of a Stokes drag friction $F$ for a solid disk moving in a direction perpendicular to the axis, i.e., in a direction of the disk plane.
-For later convenience, we briefly review relevant previous studies starting from a non-confined case.
-In this context, there are two important geometrical parameters.
-One is the ratio of the radius of the disk $R$ to the distance of the cell plates parallel to the disk plane $D$, or a measure of confinement: